 A few notable Savannahians buried in Laurel Grove South include:

-- W. W. Law, one of the most significant figures in Savannah’s Civil Rights movement
+- W. W. Law, a significant figure in Savannah’s Civil Rights movement

 - Andrew Bryan, an early founder of First African Baptist Church in Savannah